 What also becomes apparent is that bad business practices only affect a small proportion of the industry.
 But unfortunately, this small number of unprincipled payday loan providers is enough to tarnish the reputation of the whole industry.
 This is why borrowers need to check out their loan provider before they borrow money.
-A reputable company can ensure a positive payday loan experience as explained in Ch.8.
+A reputable company can ensure a positive payday loan experience.

 The other thing to remember is that compared to other financial products in the UK, payday loans UK are really in their infancy.
 They may have got off to a shaky start but they’ve made great progress.
 As the industry changes and develops, the most important thing is that it remains under the scrutiny of the FCA so that regulations continue to protect consumers by reflecting their payday loan experiences.
 For any industry, regulations will never reach a state of perfection but continue to change and evolve along with the industry itself.